 We want this guide to be short and actionable, so let’s get right into it.

-The password situation in 2020
+The password situation today

 Once upon a time, a simple password was enough to protect your accounts on the internet.
 But that was long ago.